A new school year is starting! Many students and families are eager for classes to start.

 5. Have a consistent sleep schedule

 We all like to binge-watch our favorite Netflix shows; however, keep in mind that it will significantly alter your sleep schedule.
-Schedule time to watch your favorite shows, play games or read, but most importantly, go to bed at the same time every night, and get up at the same time.
+Schedule time to watch your favorite shows, play games, or read, but most importantly, go to bed at the same time every night, and get up at the same time.
 Research shows this is one of the most important things for mental health.

 Exercise is not only good for keeping your body in shape, but it also helps your brain stay healthy.
 When you exercise, your body releases chemicals such as dopamine and endorphins in your brain that help with attention and clear thinking and make you feel happy.
 It also helps ease stress and anxiety.

 If you wonder if you or your child may have ADHD, we can help with that process!
 We make ADHD assessments easy.
 Our online platform allows adults and children to be evaluated from the comfort of home with instant 24/7 access, no referrals, and minimal cost.
 Our assessment also includes screening for anxiety and depression.
-The results, provided by a licensed psychologist, are accepted by doctors, schools, and employers across the country.
+The results, provided by a doctorate-level psychologist, are accepted by doctors, schools, and employers across the country.